Lobarbon/Indie-Land-api/README.md

 # IndieLand
 🍺 Get the latest information of Taiwan Indie Music Events.

+## Database Design
+An indie music event may have multiple sessions.

 ## Usage
 ### Installation
 If you don't have [Ruby] (2.7.1) please download.